Diamonds in the Ruff

-Cooperative games, play fighting, chase and be chased, mouthing and biting - this is how they learn bite inhibition, how to use and read body language and all important dispute resolution ... they should stay with the litter at least until the 49th day and have continued positive social interactions with safe dogs and puppies in puppy classes, dog friends and dog day care.
+Cooperative games, play fighting, chase and be chased, mouthing and biting - this is how they learn bite inhibition, how to use and read body language and all important dispute resolution.
+They should stay with the litter at least until the 49th day and have continued positive social interactions with safe dogs and puppies in puppy classes, safe and appropriate dog friends, and dog day care.

 Whatever you want your dog to be comfortable with as an adult, he should meet prior to 3 months of age.